openpracticelibrary/openpracticelibrary/src/pages/practice/wheel-of-misfortune.md

   * you practice problem debugging and solving under stress

-  * the understanding of the incident management protocol
+  * you ensure the understanding of the incident response protocol

-  * effective communication with other engineers of your team and organization
+  * you promote effective communication with other engineers of your team and organization

+  * you emphasize and promote blameless culture

+  * you share the experience of past incidents

   Many thanks to: